AmberTeam/Picflux/README.md

 # Cimber
-CImber - is a free and without ads online cinema
+Cimber - is a free online cinema without ads